mne-tools/mne-python/doc/source/manual/convert.rst

 **\---tri <name>**

     Specifies a text format input file.
-The format of this file is described in Section 5.6.3.
+The format of this file is described in :ref:`BEHDEFCD`.

 **\---meters**